CleverTap Query Language

 CQL supports (key, operator, value) combinations to filter results.

-- Boolean fields must be passed as string, with value “True” or “False”.
+• Boolean fields must be passed as a string, with the value “True” or “False”.

-- When the value is a String, the operator can be either
+• When the value is a String, the operator can be either equals, not_equals, contains, does_not_contain, exists, or does_not_exist''.

-''. - When the value is Numeric, the operator can be one of
+• When the value is Numeric, the operator can be one of equals, greater_than, greater_than_equals, less_than, or less_than_equals

-While using the items property of the Charged event, which is a list of values, the operator is applied as an OR on all values.
+While using the items property of the Charged event, which is a list of values, the operator is applied on one OR all values.

 Event Property Filters

-Event property filters enable you to query for User Profiles or Events based on custom event properties.
+Event property filters enable you to query for User Profiles or Events based on custom event properties as show below:

 {